 This sheet is about exposure to respiratory syncytial virus (RSV) in pregnancy or while breastfeeding.
-This information is based on available published literature.
+This information is based on published research studies.
 It should not take the place of medical care and advice from your healthcare provider.

 What is respiratory syncytial virus (RSV)?

 In most regions of the United States, RSV season generally starts during fall and peaks in the winter.
-However, the timing and severity of RSV seasons can be different from year to year.
+However, the timing and severity of RSV seasons can be different from year to year and in different areas of the United States.

 Is RSV contagious?
 How does the virus spread?